 If you would like to get involved in the common good outside of work and school, you can complete a Federal Volunteer Service.

-You can do your Federal Volunteer Service in the social, ecological and cultural fields, in the area of sports, integration or also in civil defense and disaster control.
-You can choose in which area, at which location, and at which site you want to volunteer.
+You can complete the Federal Volunteer Service in the social, ecological and cultural fields, in the area of sports, integration or also in civil defense and disaster control.
+You can choose in which area, at which location and at which place you want to work.

 The following key points apply to the Federal Volunteer Service: